MrDamiAde/MrDamiAde/README.md

 ## Objective

-I am an IT Technician passionate about cloud computing, DevOps, and automation.
+I am a CompTIA-certified IT Technician passionate about cloud computing, DevOps, and automation.
 My goal is to design scalable, efficient solutions by leveraging containerisation, infrastructure as code, and cloud technologies.
 I am continuously learning and building hands-on projects to deepen my expertise.

 ## Skills